 Installation

-In order to establish our services, we require a docker-compose.yml file.
+In order to establish our services, we require a docker-compose.yaml file:

 Three services (SonarQube, PostgreSQL, and Nginx) are included in this compose file.

-• Nginx Service acts as a reverse proxy using the latest Nginx image, mapping port 80 to the host.
-It relies on a custom Nginx configuration file.
-In order to redirect the traffic from localhost:9000 to your domain on port 80, it is necessary to create a nginx.conf file.
-Make sure that this file is located in the same directory as the docker-compose.yml file.
+To redirect the traffic from localhost:9000 to your domain on port 80, it is necessary to create an nginx.conf file.
+Make sure that this file is located in the same directory as the docker-compose.yaml file:

 Running the Setup